 A mandatory mask order in Sevier County went into effect on Friday, July 10 at 12:01 a.m.
 The mask requirement came after the county saw a rise in the number of coronavirus cases.
 The original order lasted through August 3.
-Executive Order 34 now extends the mask requirement through Sept.
-30. If you have plans to visit the Smoky Mountain area before then, please be prepared to wear a mask in all public indoor areas and businesses.
+A new executive order extends the mask requirement through August 29.
+If you have plans to visit the Smoky Mountain area before then, please be prepared to wear a mask in all public indoor areas and businesses.
 Here is more information on the mask requirement in Sevier County TN:

 The mandatory mask order is extended through August 29, 2020.
 Sevier County Mayor Larry Waters signed Executive Order 29, which requires face coverings in certain circumstances through August 29.
 This is an extension of Executive Order 23, which required masks in public indoor areas beginning July 10.
 In a press release, Mayor Larry Waters stated the following:

 “I am extending the mask mandate for the health and safety of the residents, employees, and visitors of Sevier County.
 We are still collecting data from the tests performed during the original mandate, and I do not feel that we have enough information to end the order.
 The Sevier County School Administration also believes extending the mandate would be beneficial with regards to opening school later this month.
 We’ve heard a variety of opinions, including those of the city leaders, health care providers, local businesses, and tourism officials regarding wearing a mask.
 The majority of the people we’ve spoken to are in favor of continuing the mandate.
 The wearing of masks is a temporary inconvenience that I believe will help slow the transmission of COVID-19.”

 Mandatory Mask Order